- About EUPATI

 - File Download

 - Contact us

-The "European Patients' Academy on Therapeutic Innovation" (EUPATI) will provide scientifically reliable, objective, comprehensive information to patients on the research and development process of medicines.
+The European Patients' Academy (EUPATI) will provide scientifically reliable, objective, comprehensive information to patients on the research and development process of medicines.
 It will increase the capacity of patients and the lay public to be effective advocates and advisors, eg, in clinical trials, with regulatory authorities and in ethics committees.
-A consortium of 30 organisations, led by the European Patients' Forum, comprises a unique combination of pan-European patient organisations, academic and not-for-profit organisations expert in patient and public engagement and EFPIA member companies.
-It will feature excellent state-of-the-art, high quality, objective education to patients, facilitating engagement and involvement.
+We are a team of 30 organisations, led by the European Patients' Forum, made up of a unique combination of patient organisations, university and not-for-profit organisations expert in patient and public engagement, along with many European pharmaceutical companies.
+We want to offer information and education that will help connect you and involve you more in your health care.

 The European Patients’ Academy will develop educational modules in the following areas:

 Our collaborative Team includes European leaders in patient advocacy, universities, not-for-profit organisations and pharmaceutical companies that are members of EFPIA, bringing in key expertise in patient advocacy as well as in the processes of medicines research and development.